McLaren F1: Ameritech

 Seven McLaren F1s were imported by Ameritech and modified in order to be federalized for road use in the United States.
 These modifications include the deletion of side seats, the replacement of headlights, a heightened bumper and dampened performance figures including handling and braking compared to the European F1, due to road legality issues.
 It weighs in at 2840 lb.

 Performance

-Performance figures as tested by Road And Track Magazine in 1997:

 Performance figures are lower than a regular F1 in all aspects (apart from 0-30 mph) relating to performance.
 As Mario Andretti noted in a top speed comparison test after hitting the rev limiter at 217.7 mi/h on Ameritech F1, the Ameritech F1 is fully capable of pulling a seventh gear, thus with a higher gear ratio or a seventh gear the car would probably be able to reach an even greater top speed.